Extracting latent representations from X-ray spectra. Classification, regression, and accretion signatures of Chandra sources

 {Department of Electronics, Information and Bioengineering, Politecnico di Milano, via G. Ponzio, 34, I-20133 Milan, Italy;\\ \and INAF -- Osservatorio Astronomico di Roma, Via Frascati 33, I-00078, Monte Porzio Catone, Italy; \and Center for Astrophysics $\vert$ Harvard \& Smithsonian, 60 Garden Street, Cambridge, MA 02138, USA\\ }

-\abstract {The study of X-ray spectra is crucial to understanding the physical nature of astrophysical sources.
-While traditional approaches rely on the physical modeling of spectra, machine learning methods can extract compact and informative representations of data from large datasets.
-The Chandra Source Catalog (CSC) provides a rich archive of X-ray spectral data, which remains largely underexplored in this context.} {This work aims to develop a compact and physically meaningful representation of Chandra X-ray spectra using deep learning.
-To verify that the learned representation captures relevant information, we evaluate it through classification, regression, and interpretability analyses.} {We use a transformer-based autoencoder to compress X-ray spectra into representations in an 8-dimensional latent space.
-The input spectra, drawn from the CSC, include only high-significance detections.
+\abstract {Spectral signatures are crucial in the era of large X-ray surveys, where effective methods for source identification and classification are needed.
+Automatic machine learning methods have proven useful in this respect, but so far they have not been applied to large spectral datasets, such as the Chandra Source Catalog (CSC).} {This work aims to develop a compact and physically meaningful representation of Chandra X-ray spectra using deep learning.
+To verify that the learned representation captures relevant information, we evaluate it through classification, regression, and interpretability analyses, and measure the mutual information between spectral and time-domain properties of these sources, aiding in the future identification of transient events.} {We use a transformer-based autoencoder to compress X-ray spectra into representations in an 8-dimensional latent space.
 Astrophysical source types and physical summary statistics are compiled from external catalogs.
-We evaluate the learned representation in terms of spectral reconstruction accuracy, clustering performance on 8 known astrophysical source classes, and correlation with physical quantities such as hardness ratios and hydrogen column density ($N_H$).} {The autoencoder accurately reconstructs spectra with 8 latent variables.
-Clustering in the latent space yields a balanced classification accuracy of $\sim$40\% across the 8 source classes, increasing to $\sim$69\% when restricted to AGNs and stellar-mass compact objects exclusively.
-Moreover, latent features correlate with non-linear combinations of spectral fluxes, suggesting that the compressed representation encodes physically relevant information.} {The proposed autoencoder-based pipeline is a powerful tool for the representation and interpretation of X-ray spectra, providing a compact latent space that supports both classification and the estimation of physical properties.
-This work demonstrates the potential of deep learning for spectral studies and uncovering new patterns in X-ray data.}
+We evaluate the learned representation in terms of spectral reconstruction accuracy, clustering performance on 8 known astrophysical source classes, and correlation with physical quantities such as hardness ratios and hydrogen column densities ($N_H$).} {Upon reconstruction, clustering in the latent space yields a balanced classification accuracy of $\sim$40\% across the 8 source classes, increasing to $\sim$69\% when restricted to AGNs and stellar-mass compact objects exclusively.
+Moreover, latent features correlate with spectral and temporal properties, suggesting that the compressed representation captures physically relevant information.} {Features learned directly from X-ray spectra capture relevant physical information as effectively as human-extracted features that require additional computations.
+They can be used for both classification and regression in large surveys, and also share mutual information with time-domain properties.
+The method can be adapted to existing and upcoming X-ray catalogs.}

 \keywords{Accretion, accretion disks -- Astronomical instrumentation, methods and techniques -- Methods: data analysis -- Methods: statistical -- X-rays: binaries -- X-rays: general}